jonmosco/kube-ps1/README.md

 If you want to stop showing Kubernetes status on your prompt string temporarily run `kubeoff`.
 You can enable it again by running `kubeon`.

-## Colors

-The colors are of my opinion.
-Blue was used as the prefix to match the Kubernetes color as closely as possible.
-Red was chosen as the cluster name to stand out, and cyan for the namespace.
-These can of course be changed.

 ## Customization

 The default settings can be overridden in `~/.bashrc` or `~/.zshrc` by setting